woodbri/address-standardizer/DOCUMENTATION.md

 problem of standardizing street addresses for the purpose of geocoding.
 Geocoding is the process of matching an address to a reference set of streets.
-In more general terms, this library can be used for record linkage between data dataset be matching a record in one data set to record(s) in another data set.
+In more general terms, this library can be used for record linkage between data sets by matching a record in one data set to record(s) in another data set.

 Some of the key design features are: